CLI Reference

 Section titled “pulse dashboard”# Open the configured dashboardpulse dashboard

-# Print the URL without opening a browserpulse dashboard --no-openIn local mode, this opens the local dashboard served by pulse-server.
+# Print the URL without opening a browserpulse dashboard --no-openIn local mode, this creates a one-time local login URL and opens the dashboard served by pulse-server.
 In remote mode, it opens the configured remote Pulse URL.

 pulse init